conceptcartography/conceptcartography/docs/concepts/epistemic-diversity-work.md

 ## 📖 Definitions

 > "Making use of existing diversity involves using people with theoretical perspectives or social locations different from one’s own as a means of doing better science by using them to increase the diversity of views in one’s communities. ...
 The person being used as a source of diversity is doing what I call epistemic diversity work.
 Such work can be manifested in a number of ways, including talking to members of a community about their research and commenting on or reviewing grant applications or papers."
-(Fehr, 2011, p.
-141)
+(Fehr 2011, 141)

 ## 🔗 Relations